CARV-ICS-FORTH/XHC-OpenMPI/README.md

 	- Shared Memory Hierarchical Collectives (SMHC)
 	- XPMEM-Based Reduction Collective (XBRC)

-- XB, a complementary component to XHC, to aid accurate micro-benchmarking
+- XB, a complementary component to XHC, to aid in accurate micro-benchmarking

 - Our modified OSU micro-benchmarks suite used for the experiments in the paper